odoo/documentation/content/applications/inventory_and_mrp/inventory/management/warehouses/difference_warehouse_location.rst

 considered as a sublocation of your warehouse, as a shelf, a floor, an aisle, etc. Therefore, a location is part of one warehouse only and it is not possible to link one location to multiple warehouses.
-You can configure as much locations as you need under one warehouse.
+You can configure as many locations as you need under one warehouse.

 There are 3 types of locations: